Tag Archives: Anthony Dawson

 These points may contain some validity, but oh are they so gorgeous to look at?
 The exotic underwater world is majestic.

-Thunderball really has it all and is one of the most gorgeous of films.
-The film is big, bombastic, and filled with bright colors.
+Thunderball has it all and is one of the most gorgeous Bond films.
+It is big, bombastic, and filled with bright colors.

 Oscar Nominations: 1 win-Best Special Visual Effects (won)